debridge-finance/desdk/README.md

 // a contract may call deBridgeGate.send() multiple times, e.g. to submit data
 // to different chains simultaneously - that's why Submission.findAll()
-// returns an array of Submission objects const submissions = await evm.Submission.findAll(transactionHash, context);
+// returns an array of Submission objects const submissions = await evm.Submission.findAll(transactionHash, evmOriginContext);

 // take the first submission.
 // DO YOUR OWN SANITY CHECKS TO ENSURE IT CONTAINS THE EXPECTED NUMBER OF SUBMISSIONS